US-CBO/captax/docs/updates_to_model.md

 # Updates to CapTax model's formulas

 We have applied changes to the formulas defined in CBO's Working Paper: [“CBO’s Model for Estimating the Effect of Federal Taxes on Capital Income from New Investment"](https://cbo.gov/publication/57429).
 Those changes relate to both the required before-tax rate of return to investors and the after-tax rate of return to savers, and have been introduced to:
-* allow modelling of excise taxes on shares repurchases,
+* allow modeling of excise taxes on shares repurchases,
-* update our modelling of production tax credits, and
+* update our modeling of production tax credits,
-* distinguish between sources of equity financing and uses of profits for equity-financed investment
+* distinguish between sources of equity financing and uses of profits for equity-financed investment, and
+* refine our modeling for calculating depreciation deductions when using the income forecast method

 ## Changes to the required before-tax rate of return